The Lewis and Clark Expedition Across Missouri

 Today, Cape Girardeau County is a thriving community known for its vibrant arts and culture scene, historic sites, and natural beauty.
 The county continues to evolve and grow, while also preserving its rich history and heritage.

-This timeline provides a concise overview of the key events in the history of Cape Girardeau County, Missouri.
+This timeline provides a condensed summary of the historical journey of Cape Girardeau County, Missouri.

 • 1793: Cape Girardeau County is established as one of the five original counties of the newly formed Missouri Territory.